MELC 101 A: Gateway to the Middle East and the Horn of Africa

 Please note: We will talk about history and politics (including recent developments), but that is not the main focus of the course.
 Our main focus is learning about people's lives and experiences, and how they choose to express them in stories and media.

 Course format: The course has one main professor.
 Other MELC faculty may guest lecture.
 On Mondays and Wednesdays, about half the class time will be lecture, and half will be discussion of primary sources and in-class activities related to what we are learning.
-Friday quiz sections are set up for review, discussion, and taking unit quizzes or working on unit assignments.
+Friday quiz sections are set up for review, discussion, and taking unit quizzes (they do NOT meet all weeks - see the syllabus!).

-Assignments: 4 quizzes or take-home unit assignments, daily in-class activities.
+Assignments: 2 quizzes, one creative assignment, a Culture Fair flyer, daily in-class activities.
 No final exam.
 Homework mostly consists of reading/looking at selections from primary sources before class.

 Catalog Description: